masterdpro/masterdpro/README.md

 ### 🙌 | Hi !
 I'm Youri, ~~fullstack developper~~ shitty selflearned developper !

-I mainly do JS, but also a bunch of side projet with various different language -# tes
+# I mainly do JS, but also a bunch of side projet with various different language
+*Javascript, Typescript, Vue, NuxtJs, CSS, C++, Python*